apache/jena-site/content/documentation/fuseki2/fuseki-main.md

 The arguments are the same as the
 [full UI server command line
 program](http://jena.apache.org/documentation/fuseki2/fuseki-run.html#fuseki-standalone-server).
-There are no special enviornment variables.
+There are no special environment variables.

 The entry point is `org.apache.jena.fuseki.main.cmds.FusekiMainCmd` so